Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement: Proposed Method

-We provide an overview of \method, which aims to identify anomalies without skewed towards any demographic groups defined on the given sensitive attributes.
-As depicted in \autoref{fig:workflow}, there are two major phases in \method.
-Firstly, as shown in the left part of \autoref{fig:workflow}, the fair disentangled representation learning phase separates sensitive-relevant and sensitive-irrelevant representations in the latent space.
-Different from the i.i.d. data, nodes in a graph are connected by edges.
-To effectively encode these dependencies, we propose to learn the node representations by a variational graph autoencoder.
-Specifically, a GNN encoder $f_{e}$ maps the node attribute $\mathbf{X}$ and graph topology $\mathbf{A}$ of the input graph $\mathcal{G}$ into independent subspaces, i.e., sensitive-relevant and sensitive-irrelevant subspaces.
-Subsequently, two decoders $f_{a}$ and $f_{x}$ are employed to generate the adjacency matrix $\hat{\mathbf{A}}$ and the node attributes $\hat{\mathbf{X}}$, respectively.
-This reconstruction enables node representations to further learn the topological dependencies from self-supervision signals.
-To promote the independence of sensitive-irrelevant representations $\mathbf{Z}_x$ from sensitive-relevant representations $\mathbf{Z}_s$, we include a learnable adversary $g_{\omega}$.
+\autoref{fig:workflow} illustrates the overall workflow of \method, which contains two major phases.
+Firstly, as shown in the left part of \autoref{fig:workflow}, the disentangled fair representation learning phase separates sensitive-relevant representations $\mathbf{Z}_x$ and sensitive-irrelevant representations $\mathbf{Z}_s$ in the latent space.
+Specifically, a disentangled graph encoder $f_{e}$ maps the node attribute $\mathbf{X}$ and graph topology $\mathbf{A}$ into independent sensitive-relevant and -irrelevant subspaces.
+Subsequently, $f_{a}$ and $f_{x}$ decode adjacency matrix $\hat{\mathbf{A}}$ and node attributes $\hat{\mathbf{X}}$, respectively.
+Ideally, $\mathbf{Z}_x$ contains no sensitive information with a well-trained $f_{e}$.
+To promote the independence of $\mathbf{Z}_x$ from $\mathbf{Z}_s$, we include a learnable adversary $g_{\omega}$.
 Besides minimizing reconstruction error to obtain informative representations, we also endeavor to accurately infer sensitive attributes $\mathbf{S}$ from $\mathbf{Z}_s$.
-Ideally, $\mathbf{Z}_x$ contains nearly no sensitive information with a well-trained $f_{e}$.
-Secondly, the unsupervised graph anomaly detection phase aims to identify anomalies according to the sensitive-irrelevant representations, as shown in the right part of \autoref{fig:workflow}.
-However, the reconstruction-based anomaly detection can incur bias from the reconstruction target.
-As such, the decoder $f_{\phi}$ only reconstructs node attributes from sensitive-irrelevant representations $\mathbf{Z}_x$ through Multi-Layer Perceptron (MLP) without the involvement of graph topology.
-Moreover, as node attributes $\mathbf{X}$ inherently have potential correlations with sensitive attributes $\mathbf{S}$, we propose to further constrain the correlation in the loss function.
+As shown in the right part of \autoref{fig:workflow}, the unsupervised graph anomaly detection phase identifies anomalies based on sensitive-irrelevant representations $\mathbf{Z}_x$.
+However, the reconstruction of attributes and structures may lead to biased outcomes in decision-making, considering biases inherent in both attributes and structures.
+As such, the decoder $f_{\phi}$ only reconstructs node attributes from $\mathbf{Z}_x$ based on Multi-Layer Perceptron (MLP) without involving graph topology.
+Moreover, as node attributes $\mathbf{X}$ inherently have potential correlations with sensitive attributes $\mathbf{S}$, we further constrain the correlation between the reconstruction error and the predicted sensitive attributes.